John Snow (cricketer): 1962-1977

-Snow made one only appearance in 1962 but his availability increased in 1963 and he played in twelve matches for Sussex, taking 29 wickets at 24.55.
+Snow made only one appearance in 1962 but his availability increased in 1963 and he played in twelve matches for Sussex, taking 29 wickets at 24.55.
 He achieved five wickets in an innings for the first time when he took 6/52 (8/85 in the match) against Derbyshire on the Central Recreation Ground at Hastings, although Sussex lost the match by 13 runs.
 In 1964, now playing a full season, he became a first team regular and, having taken 77 wickets at 22.20, was awarded his county cap.
 Sussex won the first two Gillette Cup competitions in 1963 and 1964.
 Snow played in both finals, taking 3/13 on his limited overs debut against Worcestershire in 1963, and 2/28 against Warwickshire in 1964.

 In the early 1960s, Sussex had four specialist seam bowlers but for spin bowling they could only use the limited skills of their batsmen.
 This team structure served its purpose in the Gillette Cup and on the "green wicket" at Hove, but not elsewhere.
 Snow believes the lack of at least one specialist spin bowler cost them the County Championship in 1963, when they finished fourth, let down by being unable to win enough away matches.

 Snow played for Sussex until 1977 and, taking 883 wickets (21.30), was by far their most successful bowler of the 1960s and 1970s.
 He was awarded a benefit season in 1974, which realised £18,000 (worth £ in 2021).
 In 1975, he took his best first-class bowling figures of 8/87 (11/112 in the match) playing for Sussex against Middlesex at Lord's; Sussex won by 8 wickets.